What exactly is 3G internet? Learn all about 3G broadband with our guide.

-The term 3G refers to the third generation of mobile phone standards, as set by the International Telecommunications Union (ITU).
+The term "3G internet" refers to the third generation of mobile phone standards as set by the International Telecommunications Union (ITU).
 3G technologies allow mobile operators to offer more service options to their users, including mobile broadband.

-3G offers greater flexibility and services by making more efficient use of mobile bandwidth than its predecessor 2G.
-And although faster, newer 4G technology is now available in the UK, 3G remains the UK's dominant mobile broadband technology.
+3G broadband offers greater flexibility and services by making more efficient use of mobile bandwidth than its predecessor 2G.
+Although faster, newer 4G technology is becoming increasingly available in the UK, 3G remains the UK's dominant mobile broadband technology.

 3G enables devices such as mobile phones and mobile dongles to deliver broadband-speed internet.
-Even the lowest-end, cheapest mobile phones are now 3G enabled, making it easy to check emails and browse the web on the go.
+Even the lowest-end, cheapest mobile phones are 3G-enabled, making it easy to check e-mails and browse the web on the go.

-Mobile broadband via dongles and smartphones has taken off extremely fast.
-Mobile broadband allows customers to browse the internet, check email and download files, music and video clips from their laptops and PCs wherever there is coverage.
+Mobile broadband via dongles and smartphones has taken off extremely quickly.
+With mobile broadband contracts, customers can browse the internet, check e-mail and download files, music and video clips from their laptops and other devices wherever there is coverage.

-3G is made possible by two complementary technologies - HSDPA and HSUPA (high speed download and upload packet access, respectively).
-These technologies enable mobile broadband users to access download speeds of up to 21Mb and upload speeds of up to 1.76Mb via a mobile dongle, USB modem or MiFi.
+3G is made possible by two complementary technologies: HSDPA and HSUPA (high speed download and upload packet access, respectively).
+These technologies enable mobile broadband users to access download speeds of up to 21Mbps and upload speeds of up to 1.76Mbps via a mobile dongle, USB modem or MiFi.

 Predecessors of 3G such as 2G and GPRS offered limited internet connectivity that was often costly and slow.
-Conversely, because 3G uses the airwaves more efficiently, it can offer greater speeds with prices starting at less than £5 per month on some of the cheapest one-month, rolling contract deals.
+Conversely, because 3G uses the airwaves more efficiently, it can offer greater speeds with low prices.

 Want to know more?